-As you can see, there’s a difference of over a hundred pounds between the cheapest and most expensive Zog Energy tariffs.
-The cheapest, its Zog Mercucry 12-month fixed contract, is certainly worth considering - not many deals will get you gas for less than £400 a year nowadays.
+There’s a difference of over a hundred pounds between the cheapest and most expensive Zog Energy tariffs.
+The cheapest, its Zog Mercury 12-month fixed contract, is certainly worth considering.

 Price is a big consideration, but for convenience’s sake we would also say that it’s worth considering whether a dual fuel tariff would be better for you.
 This would essentially eliminate the hassle of an extra bill from your life, and it could also save you money - see our guide on the cheapest energy tariffs to find out how much you could save.